PUENTE LA REINA – ESTELLA

 Cirauqui on the hill

-There were quite a couple of steep climbs today.
-We’ve walked through farmlands and vineyards and were happy to stay on the dirt tracks without the noise of any traffic.
+There were a couple of steep climbs, especially during the first part of today’s hike.
+We walked through farmlands and vineyards and were happy to stay on the dirt tracks without the noise of traffic.

 Always up-hill when you walk into a town – this time it’s Cirauqui, with even a cat welcoming us

-In Lorca I’ve told Berto that we’ve needed to stop … I’ve taken my hiking boots off and put my hiking sandals on (relief for my blister!)
-Berto took my boots and tied it to his backpack.
+In Lorca I told Berto that we needed to stop … I took my hiking boots off to put my hiking sandals on (relief for my blister!)
+Berto took my boots and tied these to his backpack.

-I’ve just added another kilogram to Berto’s backpack – 😲!
-For the next 700km my boots would be “walking” the Camino at the back of Berto’s backpack.
+I just added another kilogram to Berto’s backpack – 😲!
+For the next 700km my boots would be “walking” the Camino on the back of Berto’s backpack.

 The last stretch of about 4km to Estella, was almost flat.
-We’ve seen many pilgrims on this path and most of us would spent the night in Albergue Hospital de Peregrinos for only €6 per person.
+We saw many pilgrims on this path and most of us would spent the night in Albergue Hospital de Peregrinos for only €6 per person.

 After a hot day on the road, the water looked inviting – on our way into Estella

-After we’ve checked in, we’ve washed our clothes and then took a walk through Estella to buy some food for the evening and snacks for the next day.
+After we checked in, we washed our clothes and then took a walk through Estella to buy food for the evening and snacks for the next day.
 We also had a nice lunch in the centre of town.

-That evening all the pilgrims were sitting around the table in the communal area and shared stories of their past and present Camino’s.
-There were pilgrims from Korea, Germany, Ireland, Kazakhstan and Spain … for the first time, we’ve really felt part of the Camino experience.
+That evening all the pilgrims were sitting around a table in the communal area and shared stories of their past and present Camino’s.
+There were pilgrims from Korea, Germany, Ireland, Kazakhstan and Spain … for the first time, we felt part of the Camino experience.

-Conchi and Pili from Spain busy preparing some sandwiches for the next day.We would form a close friendship with them during the next couple of days
+Conchi and Pili from Spain, busy preparing sandwiches for the next day.We would form a close friendship with them during the next couple of days

 Me and Deulet from Kazakhstan.
-His English was great and we had a good conversation with him along The Way during several stages of the Camino
+His English was perfect and we had great conversations with him along The Way during several stages of the Camino